Islamic State leader accepts allegiance of Nigeria's Boko Haram

 “Our caliph, God save him, has accepted the pledge of loyalty of our brothers of Boko Haram so we congratulate Muslims and our jihadi brothers in West Africa,” Islamic State spokesman Abu Mohammad al-Adnani said in an audio message, referring to his group’s leader Abu Bakr al-Baghdadi.

-Islamic State, an ultra-hardline offshoot of al Qaeda, has declared a caliphate in captured territory in Iraq and Syria.
-The militants have gained global notoriety for killing or kidnapping members of ethnic and religious minorities and posting videos of its members killing Arab and Western hostages.
+Islamic State, an ultra-hardline offshoot of al Qaeda, has declared a caliphate in captured territory in Iraq and Syria and has gained global notoriety for killing or kidnapping members of ethnic and religious minorities and posting videos of its members killing Arab and Western hostages.

-In the audio message, Adnani urged Muslims who could not join Islamic State in Iraq and Syria to enter combat in Africa instead, saying Boko Haram’s pledge had opened a “new door for you to migrate to the land of Islam and fight.”
+In the audio message, Adnani called on Muslims who could not join Islamic State in Iraq and Syria to enter combat in Africa instead, saying Boko Haram’s pledge had opened a “new door for you to migrate to the land of Islam and fight.”

 “We are calling you up for jihadis, go.”

-“We do not currently see any reflections that ISIL would seek to subsume Boko Haram into its own caliphate or even prioritize a terrorist partnership with the group,” a U.S. intelligence official said.

-“Both groups, however, benefit from making the world think that the two deadliest terrorist organizations in history are working together more closely than they actually are,” the official said.

-Islamic State militants, who reject all but their own limited interpretation of early Sunni Muslim theology as heresy, also issued a threat to Jews and Christians.
+The group, which rejects all but its own limited interpretation of early Sunni Muslim theology as heresy, also issued a threat to Jews and Christians.

 “(Otherwise) you will soon bite your fingers with remorse.”

+While Islamic State’s enemies seek to control Iraqi cities and other places, the group is targeting western capitals, Adnani said.
+“We want, God willing, Paris before Rome.”

+Islamic State fighters stormed into Tikrit last June during a lightning offensive that was halted just outside Baghdad.

-Reporting by Ali Abdelaty and Mariam Karouny in Beirut and Mark Hosenball in Washington; Writing by Sylvia Westall; Editing by Robin Pomeroy, Andrew Heavens and Bernadette Baum
+Reporting by Ali Abdelaty and Mariam Karouny; Writing by Sylvia Westall; Editing by Robin Pomeroy and Andrew Heavens